 2008 – ultra-fluid acrylic Inks! are introduced

-2010 – we create our specialized large-scale brushes for artists that work in large formats
+2010 – we create specialized large-scale brushes for artists working in large formats

 2012 - studios around the world can breathe easy as we launch a fine art, low-odor Spray Paint range, made with water-based technology and artists' pigments

-2013 - our chemists manage to capture our acrylic paint into pens with the launch of Paint Markers, now known as Acrylic Markers
+2013 - our chemists manage to adapt our acrylic paint to a pen format with the launch of Paint Markers, now known as Acrylic Markers

-2017 - we're innovating in the lab as we launch Cadmium-Free Heavy Body paints, the world's first performance-matched colors.
+2017 - we're innovating in the lab as we launch cadmium-free Heavy Body colors, the world's first true performance-matched alternative to cadmium.
 Our collaborations also go from strength to strength as we kick off a big year of artist residencies in the USA and London

 2018 – we're busy!
-It's the launch of Acrylic Gouache, a new benchmark in artists' gouache, a brand new bottle design for our fluid paints, a fresh new look for all of our ranges, new in-store fixtures and new literature
+It's the launch of Acrylic Gouache, a new benchmark in artists' gouache, a brand new bottle design for our fluid paints, a fresh new look for all of our ranges, new in-store fixtures, more cadmium-free colors (in Soft Body and Acrylic Gouache) and new literature

 2019 - our brand new website launches, alongside newly designed sets